HayoVanLoon/sql-doc/README.md

 Inspired by protoc-gen-doc (https://github.com/pseudomuto/protoc-gen-doc)

 Requires Python 3; tested with 3.6.
+Tested with GitHub.

 ## Usage
 As simple as: